 We are aware that children who bully may do so as either a direct or indirect result of something else going on in their life and that it may be a cry for help.
-This will always be taken into account when investigating an incident of bullying and we recognise that often the bully may need the support of the school to manage this.
+This will always be considered when investigating an incident of bullying and we recognise that often the bully may need the support of the school to manage this.

 The first step with the child/children who bully is to get them to verbalise and recognise the inappropriate behaviour.
 This may be to the class teacher or as a final resort to the Headteacher.
 It is made clear that bullying behaviour is unacceptable and must be dealt with, and that it is the action not the child which is being criticised.
-The child who has carried out bullying behaviour should suggest possible solutions to the problem and then a contract is agreed which would include short term achievable targets to be monitored until a guarantee of improved behaviour is evident.
-The consequences link with our Behaviour Policy.
+The child who has carried out bullying behaviour should suggest possible solutions to the problem and then a contract or 'Behaviour Plan' is agreed with both the child and their parents/carers which would include short term achievable targets to be monitored until a guarantee of improved behaviour is evident.
+The consequences link with our Relational Policy.
 Parents are kept informed and the contract may include home/school monitoring of behaviour.
 The ultimate sanction would be suspension.
-Part of our P.S.H.
-E. scheme includes helping children develop strategies for dealing with feelings which may result in inappropriate behaviour.
-Severe bullying would also be dealt with by the school's Child Protection policy.